cloudmesh/cloudmesh-cloud/deprecated/docs-source/source/pytest.md

 Make sure that you place this comment in your tests.

-The following is our simple nosetests for key.
-THe file is stored at `tests/test_key.py`
+The following is our simple pytests for key.
+The file is stored at `tests/test_key.py`

 First, we import the needed classes and methods we like to test.